-Moms Demand Action talks recent schools threats
+Moms Demand Action talks recent threats to schools

 ALBUQUERQUE, N.M. – Recent threats and close calls in schools across Albuquerque have all of them on high alert.